Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

 >**Note:**
 >
->Due to package dependencies, retrying the installation of a single package may also cause the installation of other packages.
+>Due to package interdependencies, retrying the installation of a single package may also cause the installation of other packages.

 ## Remove Packages

-Package manager is a comprehensive tool that manages all the package removal tasks effortlessly.
+The package manager is a comprehensive tool and provides an intuitive user experience that helps you to remove any package, platform or tool with ease.

 To remove a package, click **delete** located next to the respective package.

 >**Note:**
 >
->- Due to package dependencies, removing a single package may also cause other packages to be removed.
+>- Due to package interdependencies, removing a single package may also cause other packages to be removed.
->- To ensure system integrity across all installed Tizen Studio packages, package removal cannot be cancelled while removal process is in progress.
+>- To ensure system integrity across all installed Tizen Studio packages, package removal process cannot be cancelled while the process is in progress.

   **Figure: Remove packages**